 Trident Scholar Program Overview

 The United States Naval Academy instituted the Trident Scholar Program in 1963 to provide an opportunity for a limited number of exceptionally capable students to engage in independent study and research during their senior year.
 Under this program, midshipmen in the top 10 percent of their class at the end of the first semester of their junior year are invited to submit proposed research projects and programs of study for evaluation.
 Midshipmen selected to participate are afforded an unusually exciting educational experience, and there has been a gratifying response to the program.
-The number of scholars selected has ranged from a low of three to a high of sixteen, with thirteen scholars in the Class of 2013.
-This year we celebrate the 50th anniversary of the Trident Scholar Program!
+The number of scholars selected has ranged from a low of three to a high of sixteen, with thirteen scholars in the Class of 2015.
+The program celebrates its 51st year!

 Each Trident Scholar's academic program for the year is modified to substitute research courses and thesis for traditional courses within the major.
 Each scholar has one or more Naval Academy faculty advisors who are well acquainted with the field of study and who serve as research mentors to the scholar.
 Scholars may request to have scientists and area specialists from neighboring laboratories or universities serve as consultants for their research efforts, and in some cases, the scholars may travel to nearby facilities such as the Naval Research Laboratory (NRL) or the National Institute of Standards and Technology (NIST) to use equipment not available at the Naval Academy.
 A Trident Scholar Committee, made up of faculty members with special interests in scholarship and research, administers the program under the guidance of the Associate Director of Midshipman Research and the responsibility of the Academic Dean and Provost.